 How long to boil chicken quarters?

-- They are the largest parts; they need between 25 and 30 minutes, depending on size.
+- They are the largest parts; they take between 25 and 30 minutes, depending on size.
 Maybe 35 minutes if they are extra-large, but make sure to check and not overcook them.

 How long to boil boneless chicken thighs?